MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`WebAppName`** - **App Service name**<br>
 `string`.
 Required when `ConnectionType = AzureRM`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Enters or selects the name of an existing Azure App Service.
-App services based on selected app type will only be listed when using the task assistant.
+App services based on the selected app type will only be listed when using the task assistant.
 <!-- :::editable-content-end::: -->
 <br>